 Yes!
 Growing garlic from a clove is exactly how you grow garlic.
 It's important that you plant your clove in the ground the correct way, so keep reading to find out exactly how to plant garlic cloves.

 One tiny garlic clove planted in the fall will form an entire head of garlic the following summer.
+Plan to plant garlic when you are getting your homestead ready for winter.

 How Long Does Garlic Take to Grow?